-Also in May 2020, employees were granted 138,800 fully vested options to acquire common shares with an exercise price equal to the closing price of our common stock on the date of the grant and expiring on the second anniversary of the grants.
-Fair value of stock options was calculated using a Black-Scholes model with the following inputs: stock price on the grant date and exercise price of - \$0.56 per share; expected term - 1 year; annualized risk-free rate - 0.17%; and annualized volatility - 92.91%.
-Based on these inputs, the fair-value option price is \$0.20 per share.
-Compensation expense for the stock options issued totaled \$27,849 and was recorded as additional paid in capital on the consolidated balance sheets for the year ended December 31, 2020.
-During 2021, 66,150 of the stock options have been repurchased and cancelled in lieu of being exercised.
-Cash paid for the stock options totaling \$247,156 for the year ended December 31, 2021 was deemed to be the incremental fair value of the stock options at the repurchase date, and was recorded as a reduction in additional paid-in capital on the consolidated balance sheets.
-At December 31, 2021, the intrinsic value of the remaining 72,650 stock options outstanding was \$53,035.
+Also in May 2020, employees were granted 138,000 fully vested options to acquire common shares with an exercise price equal to the closing price of our common stock on the date of the grant and expiring on the second anniversary of the grants.
+During 2022 and 2021, 22,650 and 66,150 of the stock options, respectively, were repurchased and cancelled in lieu of being exercised.
+Cash paid for the stock options totaling \$12,195 and \$247,156, respectively, for the years ended December 31, 2022 and 2021 were deemed to be the incremental fair value of the stock options at the repurchase date, and was recorded as a reduction in additional paid-in capital on the consolidated balance sheets.
+There were no remaining stock options outstanding as of December 31, 2022.

-NOTE 17 OTHER INCOME AND EXPENSES
+NOTE 15 OTHER INCOME AND EXPENSES

-Other income (expense) net consisted of the following for the years ended December 31, 2021 and 2020:
+Other income (expense) net consisted of the following for the years ended December 31, 2022 and 2021: